mysticshirou/EGT309-TeamJunHoe/README.md

 ```
 ## Section C - Instructions

+Make sure your working directory is always the base working directory of the en

 ### EDA
 Run `docker build --no-cache -t eda -f Dockerfile-eda .` to build the jupyter server image
 Run `docker run -d -p 8888:8888 eda` to start the jupyter server and use it as the jupyter kernel in your preferred IDE